callumflack/callum-flack-design/content/posts/2019-04-29-publishing-your-newsletter-so-you-own-your-writing.comp.md

 <!-- As a redundancy, I can deployment manually without the `now` command by running `JEKYLL_ENV=production jekyll build --future` on my terminal then dragging the resulting `_site` folder to the Now desktop app.
 But there's no need to waste the time.
 It's just good to know if some script breaks down, I can still publish it now and fix the build system later. -->

 ## And that's a wrap

+So that's how I publish a newsletter while always retaining ownership of my writing.
+It's a both a showcase of web tools and chance to play with them in context to see when they work, and when they don't.
+And while this may sound counter-intuitive, it's also helped me think deeply about what my intent is when writing.
+As I progressed with the project, I came to realise that _any reduction in the publishing process went directly into more time writing._

 I'll probably add in an RSS feed shortly, so I can have Mailchimp automatically create a new email campaign.
 I'm unsure exactly how this works just yet, and although I'm sure it's quite simple, I'll leave it until the next hack session.